Library: Policy

 4. When there are multiple Oklahoma support orders, a case is initially assigned to the office with the most recent order for the office to take appropriate action to determine the controlling order.

-5. When there is an Oklahoma support order and an out of state support order, the case is assigned to the county with the Oklahoma support order for that office to take appropriate action to determine the controlling order.
+5. When there is an Oklahoma support order and an out-of-state support order, the case is assigned to the county with the Oklahoma support order for that office to take appropriate action to determine the controlling order.

-(1) receiving public assistance and there is a question about where the CP resides, CSS staff assigns the case to the district office serving the county where the CP is receiving any type of public assistance, such as Temporary Assistance for Needy Families, SoonerCare (Medicaid), Supplemental Nutrition Assistance Program benefits, or Child Care subsidy; or
+(1) is receiving public assistance and there is a question about where the CP resides, CSS staff assigns the case to the district office serving the county where the CP is receiving any type of public assistance, such as Temporary Assistance for Needy Families, SoonerCare (Medicaid), Supplemental Nutrition Assistance Program benefits, or Child Care subsidy;

 (1) there is no Oklahoma order; and